-Since the final bridge design has not yet been selected, the limits of the 17.2-acre PRA (see Figure 2) were defined to include all potential designs informed by discussions with the Project engineers and include considerations such as the location of the CDOT ROW, access permissions from adjacent land owners, the need for traffic control during construction, and design requirements to bring existing structures into alignment with current CDOT standards.
-Based on those discussions, the PRA for this bridge extends about 140 ft on the southeast side of the bridge (from centerline) to accommodate any potential design changes, but only to the CDOT ROW on the northwest side due to the proximity of the rail line and its corresponding ROW.
+Since the final bridge design has not yet been selected, the limits of the 13.0-acre PRA (Figure 2) were defined to include all potential designs informed by discussions with the Project engineers and include considerations such as the location of the CDOT ROW, access permissions from adjacent land owners, the need for traffic control during construction, and design requirements to bring existing structures into alignment with current CDOT standards.
+Based on those discussions, the PRA for this bridge extends about 200 ft on the southeast side of the bridge (from centerline) to accommodate any potential design changes, but only to the CDOT ROW on the northwest side due to the proximity of the rail line and its corresponding ROW.
 The PRA also extends for 2,000 ft north and south from the bridge along the road (US 350) within the CDOT ROW.

-The PRA is located on mostly National Forest System (NFS) lands (Comanche National Grasslands) with part on private lands in Otero County, Colorado, northeast of Timpas, Colorado within Township 25S, Range 57W, Section 34 (Figure 1).
+The PRA is located entirely on National Forest System (NFS) lands (Comanche National Grasslands) in Otero County, Colorado, northeast of Timpas, Colorado within Township 25S, Range 57W, Section 35 (Figure 1).